jiegec/ctf-writeups/misc/pyjail.md

 Requirement:

-1. Only alphabetic characeters, parentheses and plus sign: use plus sign to construct string, generator syntax and function call
+1. Only alphabetic characters, parentheses and plus sign: use plus sign to construct string, generator syntax and function call
 2. Limited builtins and count of `+`: search for a short combination to create the intended string

 Details [here](./pyjail/crewctf-2025-pyfuck.md).